aucloud/vcd-postman-collection/docs/README.md

 1. Import the environments in environments folder.
 1. Run the collection.

+I want this to change as it is crap.

 Before sending the request, please make sure those environment variables are entered correctly:

 - `vcd_api_host` : Vcd Api Endpoint from external portal.